>smart. >physical

 >Being smart in game requires me to have an autistic level of knowledge of setting and game mechanics

 Patently untrue.
 Being smart doesn't have anything to do with knowledge of any one specific setting, and when it comes to game mechanics the "smart" mechanics are often even easier or simpler than combat mechanics.
-You'd know this if you (the you-you, not the player-you) weren't retarded and weren't nogames.
+You'd know this if you (the you-you, not the player-you) weren't moronic and weren't nogames.

 >Fake binary choice thread